-Nuvi Mehta's "What's The Score?" pre-concert talks are given 45 minutes before every Jacobs Masterworks concert from the front of the stage in Copley Symphony Hall.
+Nuvi Mehta's "What's The Score?" pre-concert talks are given 45 minutes before every Jacobs Masterworks concert from the stage of Copley Symphony Hall.

 Navroj (Nuvi) Mehta serves the San Diego Symphony as pre-concert lecturer, multi-media presenter and community outreach resource.
 Nuvi Mehta joined the Ventura Music Festival in 2004 as Artistic Director, and was formerly conductor for the International Russian Music Piano Competition, as well as Music Director of the Marquette Symphony Orchestra and the Nova Vista Symphony.
 Mr. Mehta has also been Assistant Conductor and Director of Outreach Programs with the San Diego Chamber Orchestra, and he served as apprentice conductor with the Knoxville Symphony Orchestra.
 Nuvi Mehta has also hosted San Diego Symphony appearances on XLNC 104.9FM and KPBS 89.5FM.